Due to the COVID-19 pandemic, all guided tours of the Laboratory for groups and schools / universities are cancelled until at least 31 March 2021.

 CERN receives twice as many requests as it has places available, so you are advised to book your tour as early as possible.

-Some of CERN's visit locations are located remotely from CERN Reception (up to 15km away).
+Some of the places visited on guided tours are a long way from the CERN Reception (up to 15 km away).
 It is therefore important to organise transport.
-CERN has a limited fleet and capacity to transport visitors.
-If you have your own bus, we will use it during the visit to travel between visited locations.
-Please make sure the driver is aware and ready to drive you.
-Please note that the use of individual cars is not allowed.
-Only buses (from 20 to 50 seats) are allowed to enter our sites with guided tour visitors.
+CERN has a limited number of coaches/minibuses to transport visitors.
+If you have your own coach/minibus, we will use it during the tour to travel between the visit points.
+Please make sure that the driver is aware of this and is prepared to drive you.
+Please note that the use of private cars is not allowed.
+Only coaches/minibuses (with 20 to 50 seats) are allowed to bring tour parties onto our sites.

 Tours are conducted exclusively by members or former members of the CERN personnel, who give tours on a voluntary basis.